jaredly/j2/Roadmap.md

 - [x] HMMM so enum type bounds, means that `expandEnumCases` needs to be able to indicate that we have unresolved, but potentially fine parts of the deal.
 - [ ] preserve comments in my TestSplit dealio
+- [ ] ohhh now we get into equalllll gotta gen an equalityier
+	- well not quite!
+I can dodge again.
+- [ ] bUT what about, making an accessor syntax, and allowing it to drill through enums?
+	- 🤔 but oh actually 'Return(v) <- how to access v?
+	- maybe I'll make a `.payload` and allow you to access an enum's payload that way?

 VERIFY TASK + GENERIC
 - [ ] need to make it impossible to apply a generic that would result in an invalid enum type.